ucl-arc-tre/portal/docs/High-Level_Design.md

 ## Roles

 The portal superimposes additional roles to the roles defined in the [Research Data ISMS](https://isms.arc.ucl.ac.uk/rism02-roles_and_responsibilities/).
-The following roles and their corresponding permissions may be assigned to qualifying authenitcated users of the portal:
+The following roles and their corresponding permissions may be assigned to qualifying authenticated users of the portal:

 | Role               | Description                                                                 | Permissions                                                                 | Prerequisites                                      |
 |--------------------|------------------------------------------------------------------------------|------------------------------------------------------------------------------|----------------------------------------------------|